High School Subjects:

 Students will be taken through the disciplines of world history, landform and geography, money and economics, the powers and parallels of political science, sociology, and anthropology.
 Through hands-on tutorials and interaction with animation that brings this history to life, students will acquire the skills necessary to study and understand world cultures, while examining their unique physical features using state-of- the-art electronic geographic tools.
 Students will be taken through Revolutionary Europe, then to the Industrial Revolution, nationalism and Imperialism, and on to World Wars I and II.
 They’ll discover the wonders of Colonial India, become informed about the United Nations as a peacekeeping and political force, the politics of the war in Vietnam, and past and current issues in the Middle East.
 Finally, they’ll discover modern Africa and understand its history, to end with a broad but compelling introduction to the Information and Space Ages.

 The students will be introduced to health related fitness components, dance, healthy choices and lifetime choices.
 They will learn the essential principles to live a healthy, active lifestyle.
 During this subject, the students will learn that content areas of science, social studies, math and English are involved with physical education and apply in our daily lives.
-PE is a subject tested by IGCSE and will include apart from activities, the learning component about rules, regulations and such.
+PE is also a subject tested by IGCSE and will include apart from activities, the learning component about rules, regulations and such.
 Kinesiology is also a part of the curriculum.
+The exam taking is optional.

 The Information Technology projects make it easy to integrate technology into the curriculum.
 For example, many of the projects apply skills from subject areas such as language arts, social studies, geography, history, drama, or visual arts.
 Moreover, the assignments are often open ended allowing the teacher to narrow the topic to those studied as part of a curriculum unit such as a geographic location, significant person, or concept.
 Programming and other skill-sets may be involved.